tiredofit/docker-redis/README.md

 This will build a [Redis](https://www.redis.org) Database Container.

-This Container uses Alpine as a base.
+This Container uses Alpine:3.5 as a base.
 Also included are
 * [s6 overlay](https://github.com/just-containers/s6-overlay) enabled for PID 1 Init capabilities
-* [zabbix-agent](https://zabbix.org) for individual container monitoring.
+* [zabbix-agent](https://zabbix.org) based on TRUNK compiled for individual container monitoring.
 * Cron installed along with other tools (bash,curl, less, logrotate, nano, vim) for easier management.